 How Will Divorce Affect My Taxes?

 Divorce will have a tax impact, but it is not clear to what extent each individual will be affected.
 In some cases, property values can actually increase with proper planning in divorce.
 In most cases, receiving spouses are taxed on spousal support but not on child support.
 Property transferred from one spouse to another may be considered taxable under certain circumstances and, of course, there are very specific tax laws when it comes to tax treatment of US bonds, annuities, Life Insurance and sale of the principal residence.
 Other important tax questions arise in conjunction with retirement plans.
 Our attorneys always think ahead when it comes to these fundamental issues so the impact of taxation during the equitable distribution process is analyzed and predicted with complete accuracy.

 How Does a High-End Divorce Differ?

 Most divorces require spouses to address property division, alimony, child support, and related issues.
 While a high-end or high-income divorce is similar to a common divorce, we are very aware that the value of assets is much higher and therefore, substantially more expertise is required to assess a proper settlement.
 Individuals or couples who own a business, significant property, or who are considered high net worth individuals should work with an attorney who is mindful of a client’s assets and financial obligations, liabilities and tax complications, but most importantly, the attorney must have both legal, financial and tax laws knowledge and expertise in order to be able to fulfill his or her obligations to the client in protecting the assets to the extent allowed by law.
-One of the firm’s partners, Brian Coverdale, is a Certified Divorce Financial Analyst (CDFATM) who possesses the skill and knowledge necessary to help clients going through a high-end divorce.
+Firm partner, Kevin Zlock, possesses the skill and knowledge necessary to help clients going through a high-end divorce.

 How the New Tax Cuts and Jobs Act (TCJA) Affects Your Divorce in Pennsylvania